When In Paris…

 A few years ago when attending a business lunch in Paris (the things we have to endure in life…) we were overwhelmed by the menu.
-We quickly decided to go for Lamb and told the waiter in our very best French we would like to taste their Souris d’agneau au vin rouge et aux herbes, although not exactly knowing what a Souris might be.
+We quickly decided to go for Lamb and told the waiter in our very best French we would like to taste Souris d’Agneau au Vin Rouge et aux Herbes, although not exactly knowing what a Souris might be.
 So during that lunch we discovered the joys of Lamb Shank.

-Most recipes recommend preparing lamb shank in a hot oven (200 °C or so).
-That’s actually not the best way to do it.
-Lamb shank requires more attention and basting than expected.
+Most recipes recommend preparing lamb shank in a hot oven (200 °C or so) but that’s actually not the best way to do it.
+Too hot, too fast, too dry.

 Remember to use the same wine for cooking the lamb!

 - 2 Shallots